Varian-MedicalAffairsAppliedSolutions/MAAS-DICOMtools/ESAPIPatientBrowser/README.md

 ---

-*This tool is part of the App DICOM Tools suite.
-For questions about DICOM operations, refer to the App documentation.*
+*This tool is part of the MAAS-DICOMtools suite.
+For questions about DICOM operations, refer to the MAAS-DICOMtools documentation.*